kadmuffin/mblock-datapack/README.md

 ![](assets/images/banner.webp)

-## Warning:
+## Warning (Disclaimer):
-__Please do not use this datapack in your world and use it on a new world, a lot of features modify the world and because this features may not be stable yet, they might break your world.__
+__Please do never use this datapack in your world and use it on a new world or make a backup first, a lot of features modify the world and because this features may not be stable and could cause some extreme lags or change blocks, they might break your world (use at your own risk).__

 ## Installation:
 You can grab the latest release of the datapack from [here](https://github.com/kadmuffin/mblock-datapack/releases).